kjolley/BIGSdb_documentation/data_analysis/grapetree.rst

 include all loci belonging to that scheme.

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include.
-Multiple selections can be made by holding down shift or ctrl while selecting.
+Finally you can choose the analysis method from the following:

+ * MSTreeV2 - Improved minimum-spanning tree that better handles missing data (default)
+ * MSTree - Classical minimum-spanning tree similar to PhyloViz
+ * NJ - FastME V2 Neighbour-joining tree
+ * RapidNJ - RapidNJ Neighbour-joining tree for very large datasets

 Click 'Submit' to start the analysis.

 .. image:: /images/data_analysis/grapetree3.png